in

 Marilyn Monroe: Unfiltered and Timeless in Bert Stern’s “The Last Sitting”

-Marilyn Monroe By Even Arnold
+Marilyn Monroe by Even Arnold

 Intimate Moments: Eve Arnold’s Candid Portrait of Marilyn Monroe